HiepPP/Bookstore-1/README.md

 # bookstore
-A simple bookstore using Ruby on Rails
+A simple bookstore using Ruby on Rails and Bootstrap